Sign Up

 Best for: Microsoft 365 organizations wanting native integration.

-Pricing: Included with some M365 plans, with standalone plans starting around $15 per user per month, plus additional costs for premium connectors.
+Pricing: Included with some M365 plans; standalone plans starting around $15/user/month plus additional costs for premium connectors.

 Verdict: An obvious choice for Microsoft-heavy organizations, but premium connector costs need careful evaluation.